 In September of 2008, Instant-Replay was used for the very first time in the Major Leagues.
-New York Yankees 3B Alex Rodriguez smashed a Troy Percival (a then Tampa Bay Rays pitcher) pitch, which hit one of Tropicana Field’s famous catwalks that plague the ceiling there.
-The initial ruling was a home run and it stuck after the umpires went to replay, reports MLB.
+Yankees 3B Alex Rodriguez smashed a Troy Percival (a then Tampa Bay Rays pitcher) pitch which hit one of Tropicana Field’s famous “Cat-Walks” that plague the ceiling there.
+The initial ruling was a home-run, and it stuck after the umpires went to replay, MLB.com.

-Since that time, baseball has used Instant-Replay to decide home run calls, the majority of which are fair or foul, until 2014, when they implemented a full-blown instant-replay system.
+Since that time, baseball has used Instant-Replay to decide home-run calls (majority of which are fair or foul).
+Until 2014 in which they implemented a full-blown instant-replay system.

 There needs to be realistic expectations when dealing with such a drastic change in baseball, but what we have seen so far in 2014 goes beyond a “bump-in-the-road transition.”

 The guidelines are tremendous.
-Managers receive one challenge per game, and if that replay is reversed (in their favor), then they receive another challenge.
-After the sixth-inning, the umpires also hold the right to go to the replay in cases where they are unsure about a particular call.
-The replay outcomes are determined by umpires rotating in MLB.com’s headquarters in New York.
+Manager’s receive one challenge per game, and if that replay is reversed (in their favor), then they receive another challenge.
+After the sixth-inning the umpires also hold the right to go to the replay in cases where they are un-sure about a particular call.
+The replays are looked at outcomes are determined by umpires rotating in MLB.com’s headquarters in New York.

-What has many people ticked off, however, is the mystery of what footage is actually being seen during the replay.
+What has many people ticked off however is this: The mysterious nature of what footage is actually being seen during the replay.

 Farrell decides to challenge.
-What followed is the entire TV-viewing audience clearly seeing Anna beating the tag for that double, but after the slide he lifts his foot off the bag while Bogaerts still had the glove on him.
+What followed is the entire TV-viewing audience clearly seeing Anna beating the tag for that double, but after the slide he lifted is foot off the bag while Bogaerts still had the glove on him.

 This one is simple: It will be reversed as Dean Anna is out.